projectsveltos/sveltos/docs/template/intro_template.md

 In this example, Sveltos retrieves the Secret **imported-secret** from the **default** namespace.
 This Secret is assigned the alias **ExternalSecret**.
 The template can subsequently refer to this Secret by employing the alias **ExternalSecret**.
 It can also be used with [Helm Charts](template_generic_examples.md).

+!!!note
+    All resources listed in the `TemplateResourceRefs` section can be accessed within the template using `getResource "<alias>"`.
+For instance, we could access the Secret in an example with `getResource "ExternalSecret"`.

 ## Template Functions

 Sveltos supports the template functions included from the [Sprig](https://masterminds.github.io/sprig/) open source project.
 The Sprig library provides over **70 template functions** for Go’s template language.
 Some of the functions are listed below.
 For the full list, have a look at the Spring Github page.